flych3r/python-project-versioner/README.md

 ## Development

-A `devcontainer` for vscode is available with all the necessary configurations for local development is available.
+A `devcontainer` for vscode with all the necessary configurations for local development is available.

 ## Deploy